 A percentage of the new building standard is also sometimes used to describe the earthquake resilience of buildings in general, with higher ratings considered better.
 This is usually denoted as %NBS.

-Amendments to the Building Act that came into force in 2017 introduced a new system for managing earthquake-prone buildings.
-The changes aim to ensure there is a consistent approach to earthquake-prone buildings and improve the quality of information about the number and specific location of earthquake-prone buildings across the country.
-The new system is set out in sections 133AA to 133AY of the Building Act.
+The Building Act includes a system for managing earthquake-prone buildings (set out in sections 133AA to 133AY of the Act).
+This aims to ensure there is a consistent approach to dealing with earthquake-prone buildings and helps provide information about the number and location of them around the country.
 The regime includes:

 - universal timeframes for the identification and remediation of earthquake-prone buildings

 - a standard methodology for assessing earthquake-prone buildings